-Complete Section 3 only if electing Option 1: Contributions can only be refunded to the member and the bank account below must be in the member's name for the electronic transfer of funds to process.
+Please note: Complete Section 3 only if electing Option 1: Contributions to be refunded to a member.

 Name and Address of Financial Institution Type of Account: Routing Number Depositor Account Number

 Checking

 Savings

 SECTION 4: MEMBER SIGNATURE

 I have attached a copy of my Social Security card and have received agency certification from my most recent employing agency.
 I hereby acknowledge receipt of the attached multi-page document, "Special Tax Notice Regarding Plan Payments," which explains important tax information, options and effects of this transaction.
 I certify that to the best of my knowledge, all information provided is true and correct.
 I hereby authorize the Louisiana State Employees' Retirement System (LASERS) to direct this refunded accumulated contributions to my account at the financial institution designated in Section 3 or Section 5 of this form.
 This authorization is not an assignment of my right to receive payment and revokes all prior payment direction notifications applicable to this payment.
 Upon my death, if a payment has been deposited to my account that is not due, or if funds are credited to my account in error for any reason, I authorize: 1) LASERS to initiate electronic funds transfer debit transactions to retrieve the payment; and 2) The financial institution (bank or credit union) to release to LASERS the status of my account, my current mailing address, the names and mailing addresses of any joint account holder, and the names and mailing addresses of individuals who have power of attorney relevant to the payment to withdraw funds from my account.
 If my death should occur prior to the due date of any payment which is made by LASERS the named financial institution shall refund such payments to LASERS.
 I certify that I am entitled to the payment identified herein.